 Twisting Religious Scripture

-Interpreting a religious text and teaching the principles of a faith is no simple task, which is why many members of clergy go through years of formal education in order to gain the proper knowledge to instruct others.
-When a spiritual leader mishandles religious texts with the intent to harm another, it is one of the most insidious forms of abuse as the victim is trusting the leader with the very words of God.
+Interpreting a religious text and teaching the principles of faith is no simple task, which is why many members of the clergy go through years of formal education in order to gain the proper knowledge to instruct others.
+When a spiritual leader mishandles religious texts with the intent to harm another, it is one of the most insidious forms of abuse, as the victim is trusting the leader with the very words of God.

 Typically, the perpetrator of clergy sexual misconduct will twist scriptures in order to explain away his inappropriate sexual behavior toward the victim.
-He will find ways to lessen or remove the offenses of sex outside of marriage, lying, and adultery, while still holding others in the congregation to a higher standard.
-He may claim that the sexual interactions are spiritually beneficial in that it satisfies their sexual appetites, supposedly preventing the victim or him from sinning sexually with others.
+He will find ways to lessen or remove the offenses of sex outside of marriage, lying, and adultery while still holding others in the congregation to a higher standard.
+He may claim that the sexual interactions are spiritually beneficial in that they satisfy their sexual appetites, supposedly preventing the victim or him from sinning sexually with others.
 He may claim that his position of power is appointed by God, and he must be protected no matter the cost, using scriptures that do not apply to him in order to create a fear of reporting his sinful behavior.